ngx-ree/ControlPanelsScripts/README.md

 `Ships/VAB` - Directory containing example vessels, described below.

 `images` - Directory containiong screenshots used in this README.
+This directory can be ignored, don't copy it anywhere.

 `kOS_dark.xml`, `kOS_light.xml` - Notepad++ language definitions for KerboScript, dark and light versions.